lucemia/slides/slides/micropipeline.md

     triggered = models.DateTimeField(null=True, auto_now=True)
     status = models.IntegerField(choices=STATUS, default=STATUS.WAITING)
 ```
 ___Each pipeline also has a barrier.
-Barrier is a special class used to prevent pipeline run before all dependencies are satisfied already.___
+Barrier is a special class used to prevent pipeline run before it's dependencies are satisfied already.___

-## Define a Pipe
+## Look into a Pipe

 ```
 class AddOne(Pipe):